-- A. (90-100) Distinguished work-Three quality points per hour. - B. (80-89) Superior work-Two quality points per hour. - C. (70- 79) Average work-One quality point per hour. - D. (60- 69) Passing work-No quality points per hour. - F. Failure-No quality points per hour. - Inc. Incomplete may be given only in cases where work has been satisfactory up to the last three weeks of the semester.
-The faculty will determine the amount of time to be granted in making up "incomplete" (see Calendar).
+- A. (90-100) Distinguished work-Three quality points per hour. - B. (80-89) Superior work-Two quality points per hour. - C. (70- 79) Average work-One quality point per hour. - D. (60- 69) Passing work-No quality points per hour. - F. Failure-No quality points per hour.

+Inc. Incomplete may be given only in cases where work has been satisfacfactory up to the last three weeks of the semester.
+Work not made up within three weeks automatically becomes failure, unless special extension of time is granted by the faculty.